element-hq/ems-docs/src/Frequently-Asked-Questions.md

 (please note that proxy must be turned off if you are using CloudFlare)

-* You need to set up a website on your domain example.com.
+* You need to set up a website on your domain e.g. `example.com`.
 * This website needs HTTPS enabled.